alfredtso/Roadmap/Week13.md

 - if the subproblem rate > shrinking, total work is bounded by the number of leaves
 ![master](https://i.imgur.com/AcSWbuZ.png)
 ![master1](https://i.imgur.com/Ysvt6Nd.png)
+### Readings
+- Subproblem not always constrained to being a constant fraction of original size
+- e.g recursive version of linear search would create just one element less
 # Database
 ### SQL
 - Subqueries in WHERE clause